Table of Contents

 1. Let organic performance inform your ads

-High-performing messages make the best candidates for social ads.
-In fact, the easiest way to advertise on social media is to boost a top-performing organic post.
+High-performing posts make the best candidates for social ads.
+In fact, the easiest way to advertise on social media is to boost a top-performing, high-quality organic post.

-Use what you’ve learned from your organic posts as a starting point for your social media advertising strategy.
+Use what you’ve learned from your organic posts, user-generated content, or influencer partnerships as a starting point for your social media advertising strategy.
 Make sure to treat each platform as its own experiment, since results will vary depending on the audience.
-On that note…

 2. Run A/B tests